MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/understand-quorum.md

 ### In Windows Server 2016, there are 2 components of the system that have their own quorum mechanisms on an Storage Spaces Direct (S2D) cluster:

 - <strong>Cluster Quorum</strong>: This operates at the cluster level (i.e. you can lose nodes and have the cluster stay up)
-- <strong>Pool Quorum</strong>: This operates on the pool level (i.e. you can lose nodes and drives and have the pool stay up)
+- <strong>Pool Quorum</strong>: This operates on the pool level (i.e. you can lose nodes and drives and have the pool stay up).
+Storage pools were designed to be used in both clustered and non-clustered scenarios, which is why they have a different quorum mechanism.

 ## Cluster Quorum Overview